keboola/developers-docs/extend/generic-extractor/jobs/index.md

     https://example.com/3.0/mock-api?/mock-server/web/users/12/orders/2/tickets/000/comments?startDate=2016-01-20&types[0]=new&types[1]=active&types[2]=finished&filter[query]=q=user:johnDoe&filter[tags][first]=1&filter[tags][second]=0

 ### POST
 The HTTP POST method sends the parameters in the request body.
-Method type `POST` in Generic extractor means that the parameters are sent as JSON object in the same form as entered in the configuration.
+The parameters are sent as a JSON object in the same form as entered in the configuration.
 For the above defined `params` property, the request body would be:

 {% highlight json %}
 {